Psychotherapy

 TYPES OF THERAPY

-Traditional in office therapy is currently unavailable due to COVID-19 precautions.
-Video counseling or telehealth therapy is available for individuals, families, and couples and can be particularly helpful for professionals who travel for work, college students, remote residences, if unable to make it to the office for health or time issues, or particularly during this pandemic.
+Traditional in office therapy is currently unavailable.
+Video counseling or telehealth therapy is available for individuals, families, and couples and can be particularly helpful for professionals who travel for work, college students, remote residences, if unable to make it to the office for health or time issues.
+I currently work with older adolescents, adults, and seniors.

 HOW THERAPY CAN BE HELPFUL